dabg3/delivery-manager/README.md

 #### Running on the host

+If your system depends on glibc>2.28, the library must be recompiled.

-Copy `libdelivery.so` in the appropriate directory for your system to have a fully functional application.
+Copy `libdelivery.so` in the appropriate directory to have a fully functional application (e.g. `/usr/java/packages/lib` on Linux).

 https://github.com/openjdk/jextract/blob/master/doc/GUIDE.md#library-loading